d-morrison/IntroStatActivities/_book/10-paired.md

 \vspace{.6in}

-20. Using the provided `RScript` file fill in the missing value at xx in the paired bootstrap CI to find a 99\% confidence interval, highlight and run lines 24 - 27.
+20. Using the provided `R` script file fill in the missing value at xx in the paired bootstrap CI to find a 99\% confidence interval, highlight and run lines 24--27.
 Report the confidence interval in interval notation.

 ```r